tony-albanese/ci-project-4/README.md

 and vice versa.
 > As a user, I can like or unlike a book so that other users can make a decision to read a book based on popularity.

+## Alerts
+When the user has successfully interacted with the site - signing in or out, creating an account,  adding a book entry, updating a book entry, adding a comment or a like, the user is alerted.
+Upon success, a green alert message undeneath the navbar appears letting the user know they have successfully interacted with the site.

+> As a user, I can recieve feedback when I interact with the site so that I know if my actions are successful or not and why.

 # Testing
 The testing done here is BDD testing.
 ## Initial Setup Testing